team-fireworks/jam/README.md

 - Spritesheets and sprites that aren't squares, will probably allow the user to specify the width/height of sprites
+- Support for other file extensions
+- More sources
+- More outputs
 - Blazingly fast

 ## Configuration